izzat138/stm32blinky/README.md

 # stm32blinky
 This repository documents the details of Blinky project on an STM32F103C8T6 MCU using STM32CubeIDE, an open-source C/C++ development platform for STM32 microcontrollers and microprocessors.

 We are required to program an STM32 MCU using open-source STM32CubeIDE in C language, so that the MCU blinks with a set interval indefinitely.
+A C code is included in this repository for reference.